bayronportilla/bayronportilla.github.io/_pages/about.md

 I have also worked on the evolved phases of planetary systems.
-During my master I studied the secular evolution of hierarchical three body systems and in my bachelors I studied the tidal evolution of thightly packed exoplanets subjected to N-body perturbations.
+During my master I studied the secular evolution of hierarchical three body systems and in my bachelors I studied the tidal evolution of tightly packed exoplanets subjected to N-body perturbations.

 For a description of my research projects, click [here](/projects/)